 Wainuiomata, McKenzie Baths and Eastbourne Summer Pools are open from November for the summer.
 Pack a picnic with locally made goodies and don't miss the 80m open air waterslide through native bush at Wainuiomata.
 Or take on the twists and turns of three hydro slides at H2O Xtream, open all year.

-Head to famous Zany Zeus for one of their delicious handcrafted organic ice-creams.
-While you're there, pick up your supply of cheese and milk.
-If you are looking for that caffeine hit, instead of an iced coffee, ask for an affogato - a scoop of vanilla gelato drowned with a shot of hot espresso.
-Yum!
+Head to famous Zany Zeus for award-winning locally handcrafted organic ice-creams.
+For those wanting a caffeine hit, instead of an iced coffee, ask for an affogato - a scoop of creamy organic vanilla ice cream drowned with a shot of hot espresso.

-Stay inside with the air conditioning at one of our many galleries.
+The warmest days can also mean the air conditioning at one of our many galleries and thought-provoking work can be quite the antidote to muggy heat.
 Check out the extraordinary exhibitions and galleries at Expressions Whirinaki Arts and Entertainment Centre or visit a local favourite, The Dowse Art Museum.

-Dunk yourself under the cooling waterfall at Percy Scenic Reserve and soak up the shade and fresh forest air around many more waterfalls.
+Dunk yourself under the cooling waterfall at Percy Scenic Reserve and soak up the shade and cooler fresh forest air.
 On the way back to your car explore the Weta Cave for the colder ground temperatures.
-Explore one of the many lush bush walks, such as Tunnel Gully and Kaitoke Regional Park or in the hills behind the beaches of Days Bay and Eastbourne.
+Explore more waterfall walks or one of the many lush bush walks, such as Tunnel Gully and Kaitoke Regional Park or in the forested hills behind the beaches of Days Bay and Eastbourne.